xiam/scavenger/README.md

 photopy -from /media/UsbStick -to ~/Photos -max-procs 3 -dry-run -try-exiftool
 ```

 The directory layout is guessed from the EXIF creation date.
-EXIF metadata is provided by `libexif`
+EXIF metadata is
-or `exiftool`.
+provided by `libexif` or `exiftool`.

-This is an example of how the final directory layout could look like:
+This is an example of how the final directory layout would look like:

 ```
 cd ~/Photos